Robust Graph Neural Networks via Unbiased Aggregation: Experiment

 \subsection{Experiment Setting}

-\textbf{Datasets.} We test our RUNG with the node classification task on two widely used real-world citation networks, Cora ML and Citeseer~\citep{cora_citeseer}.
-We adopt the data split of $80\%$ training, $10\%$ validation, and $10\%$ testing, and report the classification accuracy of the attacked nodes following \citet{mujkanovic2022_are_defenses_for_gnns_robust}.
+\textbf{Datasets.} We test our RUNG with the node classification task on two widely used real-world citation networks, Cora ML and Citeseer~\citep{cora_citeseer}, as well as a large-scale networks Ogbn-Arxiv~\citep{hu2020open}.
+We adopt the data split of $10\%$ training, $10\%$ validation, and $80\%$ testing, and report the classification accuracy of the attacked nodes following \citep{mujkanovic2022_are_defenses_for_gnns_robust}.
 Each experiment is averaged over $5$ different random splits.